Elevation: 8,380 ft

 This peak is not in the book.
 Updated October 2018

-An impressive east-west ridge line parallels Lick Creek and the Lick Creek Road.
-The ridge contains six peaks with 300+ feet of prominence and sufficient exposed granite to challenge the most ambitious mountaineers.
-The west end of the ridge is anchored by Humdinger Peak and the west end by Peak 8409 (Hum #5).
-In between are, from west to east, summits: Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8565 (Hum #3), Peak 8620 (Hum #4).
-John Platt and John Fadgen climbed four of the six peaks in August 2015 in one long, difficult day.
-See their trip reports are linked below.
+An impressive East-West ridge line parallels Lick Creek and Lick Creek Road.
+The ridge has 6 ranked summits and sufficient exposed granite to challenge the most ambitious mountaineers.
+The West End of the ridge is anchored by Humdinger Peak and the East End by Peak 8409 (Hum #5).
+In between are (from west to east): Peak 8380 (Hum Peak), Peak 8380 (Ho Peak), Peak 8565 (Hum #3), Peak 8620 (Hum #4).
+John Platt and John Fadgen climbed 4 of the 6 peaks in August 2015 in one long, difficult day.
+Their trip reports are linked below.
 USGS Box Lake

 (B)(3) FH-48 Yellow Pine/Lick Creek Road